openrails/openrails/Source/Documentation/Manual/features-route.rst

 file and add some (or all) of the following parameters inside the ``ORTSSuperElevation`` block:

 - ``MaxFreightUnderbalance`` -- The maximum amount (using units of length) of cant deficiency/underbalance that should be allowed for trains travelling at the freight speed limit.
+Larger allowed underbalance results in less extreme superelevation.
 (Default 5 cm ~ 2 inches.)
 - ``MaxPassengerUnderbalance`` -- The maximum amount (using units of length) of cant deficiency/underbalance that should be allowed for trains travelling at the passenger speed limit.
 (Default 7.5 cm ~ 3 inches.)
   For comfort reasons, the underbalance values should be equal to or less than the